DATA SHARING & SECURITY

 To help make it clearer, let’s kick off with a simple explanation.

-Moneytree is a trusted and leading service provider that integrates directly with financial service providers (like banks) and links all of your bank, super, investment and rewards accounts to be able to provide transactional data to Pineapple.
+Basiq is a trusted and leading service provider that integrates directly with financial service providers (like banks) and links to your bank, super and investment accounts to be able to provide transactional data to Pineapple.
 They adhere to strict privacy policies like we do.
-More information can be found here https://link.getmoneytree.com/au.
+More information can be found here https://basiq.io/.

-When you link Moneytree to your Pineapple account (which you must do for us to be able to provide you our service), you are agreeing for your financial information that Moneytree collects to be shared with Pineapple.
+When you link Basiq to your Pineapple account (which you must do for us to be able to provide you with our service), you are agreeing for your financial information that Basiq collects to be shared with Pineapple.

-We do not get your Moneytree or banking login information (i.e. user names or passwords).
-The specific details of what we do get is listed in more detail below.
+We do not get your banking login information (i.e. user names or passwords).
+The specific details of what we do get are listed in more detail below.

-If any of your accounts are missing from Pineapple, you will need to ensure that they are linked in your Moneytree account.
+If any of your accounts are missing from Pineapple, you will need to ensure that they are linked through the Basiq platform.

-Once set-up and unless you tell us to stop, we continue to sync with Moneytree on a daily basis to ensure we always have your latest financial transactions.
+Once set-up and unless you tell us to stop, we continue to sync with Basiq on a regular basis to ensure we always have your latest financial transactions.

 Enhancing transactions with Look Who’s Charging